antsmc2/HDWalletUtil/README.md

 ```

 All coin types share the same interface `CryptoWallet` interface.
-The methods you'll need is expected to be defined on `CryptoWallet` interface.
+The methods you'll need is defined on `CryptoWallet` interface.

 ### Deriving PrivateKeys and Public Addresses